 Puppet is an operation and sysadmin-oriented tool which is essentially complete in terms of available actions, modules, and user interfaces.
 It gives the whole picture of data center orchestration circumscribing almost every operating system.
 The initial setup is pretty straightforward.
 It includes installing a master server on one system and client agents on each system that needs to be managed.

 The command-line interface (CLI) allows module download and installation via the puppet command.
-The configuration files contain the required tasks which need to be executed and the clients which are configured to check with the master will execute those tasks when there is a push which triggers the modifications immediately.
+The configuration files contain the required tasks which need to be executed and the clients which are configured to check with the master will execute those tasks when there is a push that triggers the modifications immediately.

 Puppet Enterprise provides the most complete Web UI which helps maintain real-time control of managed nodes using prebuilt modules present on the master puppet server.
-It also contains reporting tools which give complete information about the agent behavior and the changes that have been carried out.
+It also contains reporting tools that give complete information about the agent behavior and the changes that have been carried out.
 It also has a community hub where we can find different modules for carrying out specific configuration tasks.

 Playbooks contain the configuration changes that need to be carried out which are handled using YAML syntax.
 Playbooks can also use templates to extend their functionality.
-It is a powerful open source tool with a very simple setup.
+It is a powerful opensource tool with a very simple setup.
 It doesn’t require any agents on target nodes or servers.
 Ansible can be useful if you want to perform operations quickly without worrying much about setting up a master server and agents in the machines that need to be managed.

 Puppet / Chef vs Ansible